ceph/ceph/doc/rados/operations/cache-tiering.rst

 In subsequent examples, we will refer to the cache pool as ``hot-storage`` and the backing pool as ``cold-storage``.

+For cache tier configuration and default values, see `Pools - Set Pool Values`_.

 Creating a Cache Tier
 =====================